 Barry continued to write for the series until 1987, though other composers contributed the odd entry.
 Marvin Hamlisch, for instance, provided a score influenced by 1970s disco for The Spy Who Loved Me, an extract from which can be seen in the second video in this OpenLearn free course extract.

-In recent years, David Arnold has assumed the bulk of the duties.
+In the 1990s and early 200s, David Arnold had assumed the bulk of the duties.
 His is an approach that often relies on music as a tension-inducing texture, and is heavily dependent on contemporary percussion sounds.
 More recent Bond films, however, have further expanded the roster.

 Bond has survived not only the Cold War but also a string of actors and composers, remaining both musically current and yet part of an identifiable tradition.
-With Newman on the scoring stage, it will be fascinating to see (and hear) just what SPECTRE offers in terms of this blend of the familiar and new.
+With Zimmer on the scoring stage, it will be fascinating to see (and hear) just what No Time to Die offers in terms of this blend of the familiar and new.

 Undoubtedly, though, the time is surely long overdue for a woman to take on the mantle of scoring this traditionally misogynistic character, and perhaps the next film in the series will see not only a new Bond but also scoring duties taken on by a composer like Hildur Guðnadóttir (Joker and Chernobyl) or Mica Levi (Under the Skin and Jackie).
 That might see things shift decisively towards the new in Bond’s musical portrayal.